 Trends in the industry can materially affect how well any junior exploration company is performing.
 There are two trends that seem to affect the well-being of junior miners.
 One is the price of the commodity, which is being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been downward on the spot basis as well as the average trailing prices of the metals.
-Lincoln management believes that gold prices have stabilized over the past few months and will show an upward trend in the next number of months.
+The gold price has stabilized over the last year or so and now shows an upward trend over the last few of months.
 The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector has been under tremendous negative pressure in the market and this condition is expected to change somewhat and markets will start to slowly improve for the juniors.
+Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years and this condition appears to be changing.
+Management believes that the markets will start to slowly improve for the juniors.
 Lincoln is committed to advance its properties to production as quickly as possible to get into a cash flow position.